 The company, based in Somerset, N.J., said that by using its Storage Caching Appliances, large enterprises can access stored data at local area network (LAN) speeds over WANs, eliminating the latency involved with transferring files over distances and effectively making the lamentation over WAN lag vanish.

 Tacit is positioning its caching appliances as a way to consolidate storage assets into one centrally managed data center, an approach that company CEO Tim Williams said makes managing backups, storage procurement and provisioning, status monitoring, and disaster recovery easier on users.

 Tacit developed its own patented storage over IP protocol called the Storage Caching/Internet Protocol (SC/IP).
 SC/IP is a distributed, fault-tolerant protocol designed to tackle high-latency environments, the company said.

 Williams said it doesn't really matter to the end user where their files are physically stored.

 Brad Nisbet, senior research analyst for International Data Corp.'s storage systems group, said that Tacit's performance gains come from "file-differencing" and from enhanced compression techniques.

 File-differencing ensures that only changed data is sent over the WAN, not the entire file.
-This technique greatly improves read/write performance,
+This technique greatly improves read/write performance, Nisbet said.

 Nisbet said this feature is most valuable when very large files are involved.